-8 Easy Ways to Save Money for Travel
+How to Save Money for Travel?

 1. Skip the Car

-If you live in a city where it’s possible to get around by public transit, owning a car is an unnecessary expense.
-Instead of paying for gas and insurance, take the bus, train, or tram, which can save you hundreds of dollars every month.
-Plus, selling a vehicle you own is a quick way to inject a few thousand dollars into your travel fund.
-You’ll find apps like Transit App super handy for navigating around a city without a car.
+If you’ve already got a car, look at it this way: selling a vehicle you own is a quick way to inject a few thousand dollars into your travel fund.
+And, once that’s checked off your list, you’ll find apps like Transit App super handy for navigating around a city without a car.

 2. Reconsider Your Monthly Expenses

 Recurring monthly expenses have a way of piling up and can have a surprising impact on our savings budget.
 Here are a few items to consider.

 Step one: Cable.
 Online streaming services have made expensive cable TV plans nearly obsolete.
 Opting for services like Netflix or Hulu can save you a bundle, while still letting you satisfy your TV and movie cravings with thousands of on-demand titles.

 If you’re a bookworm, think about renting books at the local library or even purchasing an E-Reader.
 There are a vast number of free ebooks – and if that’s not enough, you can opt for a monthly subscription.
 And on the bright side, an e-reader will come in handy to keep your suitcase light when you’re travelling the world!

 A smart way to tackle your budget planning is to save your receipts for all your purchases – big or small, and browse through your bank statements for a full month.
 Create an excel document and list all your expenses.
 Next to each item, write “need” or “want”.
 Once you’re done – extract the list of “wants” and look at the total.
 See how much you could be saving for travel?